Impact of the COVID-19 pandemic on cinema: Theatrical releases

 Despite the United States' progress on vaccination, spread of Delta variant intensified across the country in July 2021.
 As there was not yet a COVID-19 vaccine authorized for children younger than 12, a number of studios announced plans to delay films targeting families or pursue hybrid premium video on-demand (PVOD)/streaming releases; on July 31, Paramount Pictures cancelled the release of Clifford the Big Red Dog initially scheduled for September, and later rescheduled it for November with a hybrid release on Paramount+, while United Artists Releasing's The Addams Family 2 was also shifted to a hybrid PVOD release.
 On August 12, Sony Pictures delayed the release of Venom: Let There Be Carnage by three weeks to October 15, citing Delta variant, while it was also reported that Sony was planning to sell the distribution rights to Hotel Transylvania: Transformania to a streaming service.
-On September 1, 2021, Paramount announced that the releases of Jackass Forever, Top Gun: Maverick and Mission: Impossible – Dead Reckoning Part One would be delayed to February 2022, May 2022, and July 2023, respectively, amid surging cases of Delta variant.
+On September 1, 2021, Paramount announced that the releases of Jackass Forever, Top Gun: Maverick, and Mission: Impossible – Dead Reckoning Part One would be delayed to February 2022, May 2022, and July 2023, respectively, amid surging cases of Delta variant.

-Some films still went on with exclusive theatrical releases; Disney decided against a hybrid release for Shang-Chi and the Legend of the Ten Rings, and used a 45-day theatrical window; it went on to gross $90 million over the four-day Labor Day long weekend, the largest four-day total for a Labor Day release since Halloween in 2007.
+Some films still went on with exclusive theatrical releases; Disney decided against a hybrid release for Shang-Chi and the Legend of the Ten Rings, and used a 45-day theatrical window.
+It went on to gross $90 million over the four-day Labor Day long weekend, the largest four-day total for a Labor Day release since Halloween in 2007.
 By late-September, it had become the highest-grossing film of 2021 in the U.S. and Canada, and the first film since COVID-19 to surpass $200 million in the domestic box office.
 The success of Shang-Chi led to the re-evaluation of hybrid releases by Disney, which announced on September 10 that all of its remaining films for 2021 would be released exclusively in theaters.

-On September 6, Sony moved the release date of Venom: Let There be Carnage up to October 1, 2021, replacing Hotel Transylvania on its schedule after selling it to Amazon Prime Video in a nearly $100 million deal.
+On September 6, Sony moved the release date of Venom: Let There be Carnage up to October 1, 2021, replacing Hotel Transylvania: Transformania on its schedule after selling it to Amazon Prime Video in a nearly $100 million deal.
 The film would become the second film to surpass $200 million in the domestic box office during the pandemic.
 Spider-Man: No Way Home, a Marvel Cinematic Universe film distributed by Sony Pictures, was released on December 17, 2021, and grossed over $601 million worldwide in its opening weekend.
 It also became the first film since Star Wars: The Rise of Skywalker (2019) to exceed a gross of $1 billion at the global box office.
 By early-January 2022, it had grossed over $1.5 billion worldwide, overtaking The Avengers as the eighth-highest-grossing film of all time.